Data Centers in Athens

 Average Cost Of Power: Industrial electricity is priced at €0.09/kWh as of July 2025.
 This competitive rate helps manage operational expenses for high-density deployments.
 The energy mix consists of approximately 60% fossil fuels and 40% renewables, including wind and solar.

-Power Grid Reliability: The local grid is well-engineered with redundant substations and high-capacity corridors serving major data center clusters to ensure consistent uptime as of September 2025.
+Power Grid Reliability: The local grid is well-engineered with redundant substations and high-capacity corridors as of September 2025.
+These serve major data center clusters to ensure consistent uptime for international tenants.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers are located near Marousi and the central business district, providing immediate proximity to the shipping, finance, and technology sectors.
-This physical closeness minimizes lag for corporate headquarters.
+Proximity To Key Business Districts: Data centers are located near Marousi and the central business district as of September 2025.
+This provides immediate proximity to the shipping, finance, and technology sectors, minimizing lag for corporate headquarters.

-Regional Market Reach: Athens acts as a jumping-off point for the Balkans and Southeast Mediterranean, reaching over 50 million consumers with minimal delay as of September 2025.
+Regional Market Reach: Athens acts as a jumping-off point for the Balkans and Southeast Mediterranean.
+It reaches over 50 million consumers with minimal delay as of September 2025.

 Tax Advantage For Data Centers: The stable regulatory environment provides a clear framework for long-term capital investment.
-Enterprises benefit from a straightforward tax structure that simplifies regional financial planning and multi-market compliance as of September 2025.
+Enterprises benefit from a straightforward tax structure that simplifies regional financial planning as of September 2025.

 Natural Disaster Risk

 Athens carries an overall risk score of Low (3.0/10) as of September 2025.
-While specific regional factors require attention, modern infrastructure standards provide a resilient environment for hardware.
+While certain geological factors exist, modern infrastructure standards provide a resilient environment for hardware.

-- Earthquake (8.1): The primary geological factor; modern facilities use advanced seismic protection to safeguard operations.
+Earthquake (8.1): This is the primary geological factor as of September 2025; modern facilities use advanced seismic protection to safeguard operations.

-- Coastal Flood (5.0): Relevant for coastal assets; inland data center clusters face negligible risk.
+Coastal Flood (5.0): Relevant for coastal assets as of September 2025; inland data center clusters face low risk from sea-level changes.

-- River Flood (3.8): A moderate concern depending on local site drainage and micro-location.
+River Flood (3.8): This is a minor concern as of September 2025, depending on local site drainage and micro-location.